 How the Montessori Box compliments Montessori Learning at home

 As a company creating bilingual, curated boxes, the Montessori Box specializes in helping you create the perfect learning environment for your child.
-Our boxes include materials specific to different stages of development that encourage your young learner to respond to their environment.
+Our boxes includes materials specific for different stages of development that encourage your young learner to respond to their environment.

 Our boxes are designed for the first six planes of Montessori development.
 Each box includes 6 to 8 educational activities as well as cards explaining their purpose.